Beam (nautical): Rule of thumb - formula

 As catamarans have more than one hull, there is a different beam calculation for this kind of vessel.

-BOC
+Beam on centerline

 BOC stands for Beam On Centerline.
 This term in typically used in conjunction with LOA (Length overall).
 The ratio of LOA/BOC is used to estimate the stability of multihull vessels.
 The lower the ratio the greater the boat's stability.

 The BOC for vessels is measured as follows: